Sweden during World War II: Midsummer Crisis

 At the start of the German invasion of the Soviet Union in the early summer of 1941, codenamed Operation Barbarossa, the Germans asked Sweden to allow the transportation of armed German troops, the 163rd Infantry Division, commanded by General Erwin Engelbrecht, along with all its military equipment, through Swedish territory by train from Norway to the eastern front in Finland.
+Finland also insisted on the transfer of the division.

-The Swedish government granted this permission.
-In Sweden, the political deliberations surrounding this are known as the "Midsummer Crisis"; however, according to research by Carl-Gustaf Scott there never was a "crisis", he argues that "the crisis was created in historical hindsight in order to protect the political legacy of the Social Democratic Party and its leader Per Albin Hansson."
+The Swedish government granted this permission after two days of internal debate.
+In Sweden, the political deliberations surrounding this are known as the "Midsummer Crisis"; however, according to research by Carl-Gustaf Scott there never was a "crisis", he argues that "the crisis was created in historical hindsight in order to protect the political legacy of the Social Democratic Party and its leader Per Albin Hansson".
+Dick Harryson explains that there was a risk of the coalition government falling apart if the Social Democrats, for which Per Albin Hansson was the leader, voted no to the transfer and the right wing parties voted yes.
+Per Albin Hansson did not want a government in crisis and recommended to vote yes.
+Ernst Wigforss convinced the Social Democrats to vote no with a large majority by stating that this was about choosing sides in the war.
+Per Albin Hansson then asked for a second vote on how the Social Democrats would react to the right wing voting yes.
+The opinion was split, but the majority would rather accept the transfer than bring down the government.

+Since Sweden was not neutral in relation to Finland during the Winter War but non-belligerent, it is debatable if the transfer constituted a violation of neutrality even if the transfer occurred after the Soviet Union attacked Finland starting the Continuation War and Sweden was yet to take a stance in this conflict.